TheAlphamerc/flutter_twitter_clone/CONTRIBUTING.md

 ## Making Changes

+- [Clone the repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to open it on your code editor.
 - [Create a branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository) for your changes.
 - [Commit your code](http://git-scm.com/book/en/Git-Basics-Recording-Changes-to-the-Repository) for each logical change (see [tips for creating better commit messages](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message)).
 - [Push your change](https://help.github.com/articles/pushing-to-a-remote) to your fork.